 It was obvious long before the pandemic that we need well-prepared and compassionate workers in the health and medicine fields.
-Health and medicine are crucial to our everyday lives—and some students are made the thrive in the field.
+Health and medicine are crucial to our everyday lives—and some students are made to thrive in the field.
 If you’re considering pursuing a health science major, these schools are a great place to start your search.
-All the colleges and universities on this list are located in the Western US and offer fantastic, comprehensive health science programs in varying disciples—and you connect with all of them quickly and easily!
+All the colleges and universities on this list are located in the Western US and offer fantastic, comprehensive health science programs in varying disciplines—and you connect with all of them quickly and easily!
 You’ll find a green “Connect me” button underneath each featured Health and Medicine school.
 If you’re interested in learning more, just click the button—then they'll reach out to you with more info.
 This could be your launch point to an excellent health care career!

 Colorado Christian University